mudassir0909/standup/README.md

 # standup
-Generate status updates for standup from your commit messages
+Generate status updates from your commit messages using git commit hooks

 # Requirements
 * NodeJS (this was tested on `v10.16.3`)